(Emergency, Urgent Care, Clinic, Day Surgery, Testing Visits)

-- Only children seeking evaluation or treatment should be brought to outpatient appointments during peak times of illness in the community (i.e. flu/respiratory illness from December to March).
+- Only children seeking evaluation or treatment should be brought to outpatient appointments during peak times of illness in the community (for example, flu/respiratory illness from December to March).

 We respect the right of parents/guardians and adult patients to identify who may visit.

-- Up to 4 primary support persons (i.e. parents, guardians, spouse) may receive 24-hour access.
+- Up to 4 primary support persons (for example, parents, guardians, spouse) may receive 24-hour access.
 Up to two may stay overnight.

 - Siblings of patients (biological, foster or step) or children of adult patients living in the home; visitation may be limited if patient is in isolation.

-- Up to 6 individuals (i.e. extended family members, friends) may be identified to visit during visiting hours.
+- Up to 6 individuals (for example, extended family members, friends) may be identified to visit during visiting hours.

 If your family situation changes or you are having challenges receiving and providing support for your child, request Social Work assistance.
 When there are domestic/custody issues, social workers may work with families to ensure equitable visitation.

 Sleeping arrangements for those with 24-hour access vary from unit to unit.
 Rooms have a fold-out bed for at least one person.
 Please note: No one may sleep on the floor, as this poses a safety risk to you, your loved one and our staff.
 For help making sleeping arrangements outside of the hospital, please contact Guest Services at 513-636-5009 or toll-free at 888-894-1374 for information about lodging at discounted rates.